robur-coop/utcp/README.md

 - recheck with draft793bis whether (all of) our transitions are legitimate and none is really missing

+- further avoiding allocations: sndq and rcvq should be lists of cstruct (no need for Cstruct.append!)

 - make the bsd_fast_path a fast path for us ;)

 ## Testing